arabold/react-native-whirlwind/docs/index.md

 Similar components should use similar styles.
 However, more than a few times you'll find yourself in a situation where your existing `.author-bio` class can't be reused for the new article component you just created.
 So, you either end up renaming your `.author-bio` class to something more generic and content-agnostic that you can use in both cases, eventually leading to a `.card` or `.content` class.
 Alternatively, you copy-paste your `.author-bio` styles into your new component, leading to code duplication.
 So, essentially you're left with two choices:

-1. Naming your styles after the component they are styling creates _CSS that depends on HTML_.
+1. Naming your styles after the component they are styling (such as `.author-bio`), creates _CSS that depends on HTML_.
+In this model, your HTML is restyleable, but your CSS is not reusable
 2. Naming your styles in a content-agnostic way, like `.card` or `.content` in which case your _HTML becomes dependent on your CSS_.
+In this model, your CSS is reusable, but your HTML is not restyleable.

-So what do you prefer: Restyleable HTML or reusable CSS?
+**So what do you prefer**: Restyleable HTML or reusable CSS?

 In my experience, no website or application I ever created, made use of the flexibility the first option offers.
-Either the site remained pretty much unchanged for a very long time without us touching the CSS code ever again, or we did a major redesign that required us not only to change a handful of CSS classes but also to change the HTML structure itself.
-In both cases, there's no real benefit of using semantic CSS.
-Adding new developers to the team who aren't familiar with the existing styles can exacerbate the problem and lead to more duplication of classes.
-I found that the use of functional CSS was leading to faster results, and, a little to my surprise, a more consistent overall design.
+Professional websites don't change all that often and when they do, it's usually due to a major redesign with many new pages and components anyway, not just a simple change in the styling.
+That's why I prefer the second option: reusability over the option to restyle my HTML.
+Utility classes drive this choice to an extreme: Classes become simpler and simpler to a point that a single CSS class only does a single thing.

+- **Stop worrying about class names**.
+Don't waste brain energy on `.author-bio`, `.author-bio-wrapper`, `.author-bio-inner-container`, `.author-bio-title`, `.author-bio-title-wrapper` and other silly names like that for something that's just a flexbox anyway.
+- **Make your design more robust**.
+No more worrying about breaking the design in one place if you change it on another.
+Reusing complex CSS classes across multiple pages and components comes with hidden, hard to manage dependencies.
+Changing a common class often leads to unforeseen consequences.
+But with utility classes, updating the design of a component is as easy as switching out the necessary class with zero side effects.
+- **Onboard engineers quicker**.
+Whirlwind's utility classes are already defined and you can start using them right away.
+They always behave in exactly the specified way.
+Using a consistent color and spacing scheme makes it easy to keep consistency throughout the whole application.